hummingbot/hummingbot/documentation/docs/operation/exchange-rates.md

 In particular, you may need to convert the value of one stablecoin to another when you use different stablecoins in multi-legged strategies like [cross-exchange market making](/strategies/cross-exchange-market-making) and [arbitrage](/strategies/arbitrage).

 ## Exchange rate class
 To performance these conversions, Hummingbot includes an exchange rate class in `conf_global.yml` in the `/conf` directory.
-Here, you can set USD exchange rates, either statically or dynamically via API) for various crypto-assets
+Here, you can either set a fixed exchange rate or tell Hummingbot to use a price feed API to dynamically set the exchange rates in real-time.

-### Default configuration
+### Example: default configuration
+In the file `conf/conf_global.yml`:
 ```
 exchange_rate_conversion:
 - - DAI